Frequently Asked Questions

 Can anyone apply to register for the Arctic Arts Summit?

 Yes, anyone can apply to register for the Summit.
 Due to limited space, not all applicants may be able to register.
 However, reflecting the Summit’s principle of being for the North, from the North, participation will prioritize delegates who live and work within the Arctic and sub-Arctic regions, as well as those whose professional, artistic, or cultural practices are deeply connected to northern contexts.
+Please note that registration is now closed, but we encourage you to participate in public programming and watch the livestreamed sessions each day.
 If you need assistance, please email contact@arcticartssummit.com.

 Do I have to live in the North to attend the Arctic Arts Summit?

 No, you do not need to live in the North to attend.
 You are welcome to apply to attend the Summit.
 Please note that due to limited space, priority will be given to those working in the arts and culture field in the Circumpolar North.
+Please note that registration is now closed, but we encourage you to participate in public programming and watch the livestreamed sessions each day.
 If you need assistance, please email contact@arcticartssummit.com.

 How do I get to Ubmeje/Umeå?